HuiLin0220/brighteye/README.md

 # Introduction
 This algorithm is for the stenosis detection task in [JustRAIGS Challenge](https://justraigs.grand-challenge.org/), which was held at ISBI 2024.
-We are ranked **xx**!
+We are ranked **5th**!

 Our publication: